Here are some common reverse mortgage FAQs

-A Reverse Mortgage is one of the safest loans you may possibly have.
-95% of all Reverse Mortgages fall into the category of HECM’s (Home Equity Conversion Mortgage) which are insured by the HUD through the US Government (Open Mortgage, LLC is not acting on behalf of or at the direction of the federal government.)
+A reverse mortgage is one of the safest loans you may possibly have.
+95% of all Reverse Mortgages fall into the category of HECM’s (Home Equity Conversion Mortgage) which are insured by the HUD through the US Government (Mutual of Omaha Reverse Mortgage, LLC is not acting on behalf of or at the direction of the federal government.)
 HUD has certain guidelines and protections that regulate the fees, expenses and interest rate you can be charged.
 You also must attend a counseling session by an approved HUD counselor to give you independent information.
-Other types of Reverse Mortgages also have similar protections built in.
+Other types of reverse mortgages also have similar protections built in.

 Like any other financial transaction, getting a reverse mortgage involves a number of steps designed to protect both you and the lender.
-Here are the steps you can expect to go through when you apply for your reverse mortgage with Melinda Hipp and Open Mortgage:
+Here are the steps you can expect to go through when you apply for your reverse mortgage with Melinda Hipp and Mutual of Omaha Reverse Mortgage:

 - Initial Discussion